novaELLIAS/TetrisConsole/README.md

 # TetrisConsole
 A tetris game on windows console written in C++.

-For Course de Data structure and algorithm analysis, BUPT 2021.
+For Course de Introduction to Data Structure and Algorithm Analysis, BUPT 2021.